Terrence Mann: Career

-Mann played King Charles in the American Repertory Theatre (Boston) production of Pippin, from December 2012 to January 2013 a role he first played in the 2004 World AIDS Day Concert.
+Mann played King Charlemagne in the American Repertory Theatre (Boston) production of Pippin, from December 2012 to January 2013 a role he first played in the 2004 World AIDS Day Concert.
 He reprised that role in the Broadway revival for which he received a 2013 Tony nomination for Best Featured Actor in a Musical.
 He performed alongside his wife, Charlotte d'Amboise, who performed as Fastrada, the King's devious second wife.